openshift/enhancements/enhancements/api-review/custom-tags-aws.md

   as there will be no versioning of the user-defined tags required to override the user-defined tags in Infrastructure CRD.
   Instead, the user-defined tags (if supported in resource operator spec field, e.g: machine) can override the user-defined tags in Infrastructure CRD.
 - As `.spec.platformSpec.aws.resourceTags` has the actual values.
-Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the user-defined tag was created using Infrastructure CRD or external tool.
+Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the tag on the resource was created using Infrastructure CRD or external tool.
 Identifying the creator tool was done to restrict user from editing the same user-tag kv pair using multiple tools.
   This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CRD.
 Hence, user will be confused which tool to be used to update tag.

 6) User applies user-defined tag using `.spec.platformSpec.aws.resourceTags`.
 Later, user modifies the user-defined on AWS using external tool.